 49th Parallel is opening its first brick-and-mortar coffee shop outside of Vancouver on July 16, in Old Montreal, in the space that once housed 40-year-old no-frills diner Plaza McGill, at the intersection of McGill and Notre-Dame.
 (In January 2021, an Eater tipster spotted 49th Parallel’s signature aqua blue signage in the vacant storefront.)

-Aside from the coffee and chalet vibes, 49th Parallel will be serving Lucky’s Doughnuts, its in-house brand of sweets.
+Aside from the coffee and chalet vibes, 49th Parallel will serve Lucky’s Doughnuts, its in-house sweets brand.
 A glazing station set up in one of the building’s Notre-Dame Street-facing windows will allow passersby to stop and watch as rings of fried dough get topped, in some cases creating Quebec-specific flavours like pouding chômeur and Saguenay-Lac-Saint-Jean blueberry.

-The Vancouver coffee roaster was founded by brothers Vince and Michael Piccolo in 2004, with the goal of adopting a “direct trade” ethos that sees 49th Parallel employees visiting growers around the world, as opposed to working with importers.
+The Vancouver coffee roaster was founded by brothers Vince and Michael Piccolo in 2004, with the goal of adopting a “direct trade” ethos that sees 49th Parallel employees visiting growers around the world, instead of working with importers.
 Once the beans make it to a 49th Parallel facility, Stojanovic describes a meticulous, technologically driven system that uses probes, sensors, and software to control the roasting process.

 Given Montreal’s thriving coffee culture and familiarity with the 49th Parallel brand, Bilodeau says the company felt it was an “obvious choice” for its first away-from-home outpost.
 “On our e-commerce platform, Quebec represents our biggest market outside of BC,” she adds.